Sheol: Interpretation

 Puck cartoon of 1885 parodying the changing interpretation of Sheol in the Hebrew Bible (Old Testament): a number of historical sinners and atheists are seen enjoying the relatively pleasant atmosphere of "Sheol" after suffering the flames of the traditional Hell; at left is a dejected Satan sitting beneath a sign that states "This Business is Removed to Sheol, Opposite."

 Even within early Jewish thought, the understanding of Sheol was often inconsistent.
 This would partly manifest in the ideological rift between the Sadducees and Pharisees, who disagreed on whether relevance should focus more on the world of the living or on the afterlife.
 The lack of a clear belief structure surrounding Sheol provides leeway for interpretational pluralism—namely, one that imagines Sheol as a concrete state of the afterlife or one that envisions Sheol as a metaphor for death as a whole.
 To the latter's end, certain editions of the Bible translate the term Sheol as generic terms such as "grave" or "pit" (e.g., the Christian KJV and NIV and Jewish JPS Tanakh), while others (e.g., the Christian NAB and NASB and Jewish Koren Jerusalem Bible) preserve it as a proper noun.
 Distinguishing Sheol between a realm and a metaphor is the crux of several unanswered questions surrounding its nature.
+Biblical literature uses varied imagery for Sheol—such as a watery abyss, a subterranean realm, an abandoned place, or a tomb.
+Matthew Suriano argues that Iron Age Judahite rock-cut family tombs shaped such visualizations, with Sheol also serving as a metaphor for the liminal phase of bodily decay, before the secondary burial of bones in the shared ancestral repository.

 Perhaps owing to the evolution of its interpretation, some aspects of Sheol as described in the Hebrew Bible appear contradictory.
 Those in Sheol remember nothing, not even Yahweh, yet elsewhere its inhabitants possess an otherwise impossible perception of earthly events, even those which occur after their demise.
 Pleas to Yahweh cannot escape Sheol, and yet, Yahweh remains its unequivocal master.
 Those who descend into Sheol cannot escape it, yet Yahweh raises souls from it.
-Furthermore, despite the evidently abstract nature of Sheol, there is some physicality to it: it was clearly understood to be subterranean, which is further supported by its association with the term bōr ("pit"), found in Isaiah 14:15 and 24:22 and Ezekiel 26:20.
+Furthermore, despite the evidently abstract nature of Sheol, there is some physicality to it: it was clearly understood to be subterranean, which is further supported by its association with the term bōr (בור), found in Isaiah 14:15 and 24:22 and Ezekiel 26:20.
 It is a "land" (eretz), contains "gates", is apparently compartmentalized, and there are numerous mentions of its "deepest depths" and "farthest corners".
 The idea that both the righteous and unrighteous eventually descend to Sheol appears to be an unspoken assumption in the Hebrew Bible; thus, Jacob and David have no reservation in acknowledging their eventual residency, even as the later prophets spoke of Sheol lying in wait for the wicked.